Indigenous Arts Program

 About

-The 24/25 Indigenous Arts Program is for emerging Indigenous performing artists of any experience, discipline, and skill level looking for personalized and flexible training.
-Two artists are offered space to gather with other Indigenous creatives to develop skills to grow their artistic practice.
+The 25/26 Indigenous Arts Program is a two-year program for emerging Indigenous performing artists of any discipline looking for personalized and flexible training.
+Two artists who are emerging in their craft are offered space to gather with other Indigenous creatives to develop skills and grow their artistic practice.
+Mentors and guest artists help connect artists with the community and the Indigenous arts scene in Tkaronto and beyond (including Paprika partner companies, Native Earth Performing Arts and National Arts Centre Indigenous Theatre).

 Facilitator